 There are cases when the budget is an issue, or you want to stay natural and avoid chemical hair treatments.

-If that’s the case with you, homemade hair masks with moisturizing ingredients, like avocado, honey, and egg white, are an excellent choice to restore the softness, elasticity, and health of your hair.
+If that’s the case with you, homemade hair masks with moisturizing ingredients, like avocado, honey, and egg white, are an excellent choice to restore your hair’s softness, elasticity, and health.

-Just make sure you are persistent at using these homemade hair masks – two or three times a week – until your hair’s condition begins to improve.
+Make sure you are persistent at using these homemade hair masks – two or three times a week – until your hair’s condition improves.